 Why is my christmas crack chewy?

 - You didn’t boil the butter/brown sugar long enough.
-You want to bring the butter/sugar mixture to a boil and let it boil for exactly 3 minutes.
+You want to bring the butter/sugar mixture to a boil and let it boil for 3 minutes.
 That sweet spot results in a crunchier, harder candy when it cools, not soft and chewy.

 How to store